microsoft/vscode-docs/api/ux-guidelines/overview.md

 ### View

-Views can be contributed in the form of a Tree View, Webview View, or a Welcome View and and can be dragged around to other areas of the interface.
+[Views](api/ux-guidelines/views) can be contributed in the form of a Tree View, Webview View, or a Welcome View and and can be dragged around to other areas of the interface.

 ### View Toolbar

-Extensions can expose View-specific actions that appear as buttons on the View's toolbar.
+Extensions can expose View-specific actions that appear as buttons on a [View Toolbar](api/ux-guidelines/views#view-toolbar).

 ### Sidebar Toolbar

-Actions scoped to an entire View Container can also be exposed in the Sidebar Toolbar.
+Actions scoped to an entire View Container can also be exposed in the [Sidebar Toolbar](api/ux-guidelines/sidebars#sidebar-toolbar).

 ### Editor Toolbar

-Extensions can contribution actions scoped to an editor directly in the Editor Toolbar.
+Extensions can contribution actions scoped to an editor directly in the [Editor Toolbar](api/ux-guidelines/editors#editor-toolbar).

 ### Panel Toolbar

-The Panel Toolbar can expose options scoped to the currently selected View.
+The [Panel Toolbar](api/ux-guidelines/panel#panel-toolbar) can expose options scoped to the currently selected View.
 For example the Terminal view exposes actions to add a new terminal, split the view layout, and more.
 Switching to the Problems view exposes a different set of actions.

 ### Status Bar Item

-On the left, items are scoped to the entire Workspace.
+On the left, [Status Bar Item](api/ux-guidelines/status-bar#status-bar-items) are scoped to the entire Workspace.
 On the right, items are scoped to the current file.

 ## UI Elements

 ### Command Palette

-Extensions can contribute Commands that appears in the Command Palette to quickly execute some functionality.
+Extensions can contribute Commands that appears in the [Command Palette](api/ux-guidelines/command-palette) to quickly execute some functionality.

 [![Overview of the Command Palette element](images/examples/command-palette.png)](images/examples/command-palette.png)

 ### Quick Pick

-Quick Picks capture a user's input in several different ways.
+[Quick Picks](api/ux-guidelines/command-palette) capture a user's input in several different ways.
 They can ask for a single selection, multiple selections, or even freeform text input.

 ![Overview of the Quick Pick element](images/examples/quick-pick.png)

 ### Notifications

-Notifications are used to communicate information, warning, and error messages to users.
+[Notifications](api/ux-guidelines/notifications) are used to communicate information, warning, and error messages to users.
 They can also be used to indicate progress.

 ![Overview of the Notification element](images/examples/notification.png)

 ### Webviews

-Webviews can be used to display custom content and functionality for use cases that go beyond VS Code's API.
+[Webviews](api/ux-guidelines/webviews) can be used to display custom content and functionality for use cases that go beyond VS Code's "native" API.

 ![Overview of the Webview element](images/examples/webview.png)

 ### Context Menu

-In contrast to the Command Palette's consistent location, Context Menus give users the ability to perform actions or configure something from a specific location.
+In contrast to the Command Palette's consistent location, [Context Menus](api/ux-guidelines/context-menus) give users the ability to perform actions or configure something from a specific location.

 ![Overview of the Context Menu element](images/examples/context-menu.png)

 ### Walkthroughs

-Walkthroughs provide a consistent experience for onboarding users to an extension via a multi-step checklist featuring rich content.
+[Walkthroughs](api/ux-guidelines/walkthroughs) provide a consistent experience for onboarding users to an extension via a multi-step checklist featuring rich content.

 ![Overview of the Walkthrough API](images/examples/walkthrough.png)